 The Transportation Improvement Program (TIP) is an annually prepared program of transportation projects that will be utilizing federal funding assistance in their implementation.
 This TIP includes projects within the Fond du Lac Urbanized Area.
 It has been developed by the East Central Wisconsin Regional Planning Commission as the staff for the Fond du Lac Metropolitan Planning Organization (MPO).
 The MPO works in cooperation and coordination with the Wisconsin Department of Transportation (WisDOT), which is responsible for preparing a State Transportation Improvement Program (STIP) programming federally-assisted transportation projects statewide.

-The federal funding assistance to be programmed is provided by the Bipartisan Infrastructure Law (BIL) and the Fixing America's Surface Transportation Act (FAST - ACT) administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
+The federal funding assistance to be programmed is provided by the Bipartisan Infrastructure Law (BIL), which carries forward many of the programs found in its preceding infrastructure bill, the Fixing America's Surface Transportation Act (FAST Act).
+BIL is administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).

-In preparing this report, East Central has worked with the WisDOT Northeast Region, transit operators, and local governmental jurisdictions to compile a list of projects from their capital improvement programs and budgets for the four-year period from 2023 to 2026.
-These lists of programmed and candidate projects were then reviewed for consistency with long range plans, prioritized, and recommended by Fond du Lac MPO Technical Advisory Committee (TAC) for the urbanized area.
+In preparing this report, ECWRPC worked with the WisDOT Northeast Region office, transit operators, and local governmental jurisdictions to compile a list of projects from their capital improvement programs and budgets for the four-year period from 2024 to 2027.
+These lists of programmed and candidate projects were then reviewed for consistency with long range plans, prioritized, and recommended by the Fond du Lac MPO Technical Advisory Committee (TAC) for the urbanized area.
 TAC recommendations were in turn reviewed by the Policy Board for final action as the MPO recommending these projects to WisDOT for inclusion in the STIP.